kassiaschipper/kassiaschipper/README.md

 <h2 align="left">Hell there 👋!
 I am Kássia.</h2>
-<h4 align="center"> I'm currently a student of the Full Stack Development Bootcamp at Driven.</h4>
+<h4 align="center"> I am a mother, mechanical engineer and recently graduated in administration.
+I love learning and have found a new passion in programming.
+I'm currently a student of the Full Stack Development Bootcamp at Driven.</h4>

 ###